spryker/spryker-docs/docs/scos/user/features/202204.0/cms-feature-overview/email-as-a-cms-block-overview.md

   - /docs/en/email-as-a-cms-block-overview
 ---

-Back Office Users can manage the content of emails sent to customers through [CMS Blocks](/docs/scos/user/features/{{page.version}}/cms-feature-overview/cms-blocks-overview.html) in the Back Office.
+Back Office users can manage the content of emails sent to customers through [CMS Blocks](/docs/scos/user/features/{{page.version}}/cms-feature-overview/cms-blocks-overview.html) in the Back Office.
 To use a CMS Block as an email, the Back Office user applies an email template.

 ## Types of email templates